Towns & Places:

 In 1891, the legislature passed an act providing for the erection of a courthouse on the county square in Garnet at a cost not to exceed $40,000.

-In 1901 and 1902, a new three-story courthouse was built in the Romanesque style.
+A new three-story courthouse was built in the Romanesque style in 1901 and 1902.
 It features a bell tower, a hip roof, and semicircular corner towers.
 A statue of the Roman goddess Justina stands over the west entrance of the roof.
 In 1972, the building was listed on the National Register of Historic Places.

 In 1910, Garnett, the county seat, was the largest town and railroad center.
-Other important towns and villages were Colony, Greeley, Harris, Kincaid, Lone Elm, Selma, and Welda.
-The population of the county was 13,829.
-The total value of farm products for that year was, according to the report of the State Board of Agriculture, $1,437,654.37.
+Colony, Greeley, Harris, Kincaid, Lone Elm, Selma, and Welda were other important towns and villages.
+The county’s population was 13,829.
+According to the State Board of Agriculture report, the total value of farm products for that year was $1,437,654.37.

 At that time, lime and sandstone were plentiful, while red ocher was found in Reeder Township.
-Coal had been found in several places, and there were natural gas wells near Greeley.
+Coal had been found in several places, including natural gas wells near Greeley.
 Corn, wheat, oats, and Kafir corn were the leading agricultural products.
-Livestock raising was a productive industry, and there were more than 100,000 bearing fruit trees in the county.
-There were also more than 130 miles of main railroad tracks within the county.
+Livestock raising was a productive industry, and the county had more than 100,000 bearing fruit trees.
+The county also had more than 130 miles of main railroad tracks.
 The Missouri Pacific Railroad had three lines — one crossing the county diagonally from the northwest to southeast, passing through Garnett; a second entered the county in the northeast and crossed the western border near the center, and the third crossed the southern part almost directly east and west.
 The Atchison, Topeka & Santa Fe Railroad ran north and south near the center, and a branch diverging from Colony in the southwest crossed the southwest corner.
 The Missouri, Kansas & Texas Railway also crossed the southeast corner.

 The Civilian Conservation Corps began constructing Lake Garnett on October 15, 1934.
-The project included a dam, spillway, two shelter houses, a football stadium, a swimming pool, and landscaping on 48 acres and was completed in 1936.
+The project, which included a dam, spillway, two shelter houses, a football stadium, a swimming pool, and landscaping on 48 acres, was completed in 1936.

 Grand Prix racing was established in 1959 with the Sports Car Club of America.
 Racing proved so popular it tested the community’s resources.
 In 1963, hundreds of partiers turned violent and forced the races to be canceled.
 Supporters revived the races in 1968, and that tradition continues today.
 A 320-acre lake and reservoir were constructed on the site in 1985.

-As of the 2020 census, the county population was 7,836.
-Its county seat and the most populous city is Garnett.
+The county’s population was 7,836 as of the 2020 census.
+Garnett is the county seat and the most populous city.

 Also See: